Mira Alečković

 Mira Alečković (2 February 1924, Novi Sad – 27 February 2008) was a Serbian and Yugoslav poet.

 Biography

-She received a degree in Slavic Studies in Belgrade, and went to further study at the Sorbonne.
+She lived in Belgrade since age two, but spent her childhood between villages in Vojvodina, Dalmatia, Montenegro, and Kosovo, where her aunt Jelena Trpinac worked as a school teacher.
+Alečković finished primary and secondary school in Belgrade.
+She received a degree in Slavic Studies at University of Belgrade, and went to further study at the Sorbonne.
 She participated in the pre-World War II leftist movement.
-During the World War II in Yugoslavia she participated in Yugoslav Partisans movement actions.
+During World War II in Yugoslavia she participated in Yugoslav Partisans movement actions.

+After the war, Alečković published her first collection of poems Zvezdane balade in 1946, inspired by the struggle of people in the Yugoslav region.
+In 1949, she published poetry collections Dani razigrani and Tri proleća, while her first novel Srebrna kosa appeared in 1953.

+She edited some of the first newspapers for young people after the war, including the newspapers Omladina, Mladost and Pionir.
+Together with fellow writers, she founded the youth literary magazine Zmaj, where she was the editor-in-chief for 40 years.

 In Socialist Yugoslavia she gained considerable popularity, especially for her children's poetry and partisan songs.

 Her works have been translated in more than 20 languages.